dmarmor/freshrss-extensions/xExtension-VideoEmbed/README.md

 - **TikTok**: Embeds videos with proper vertical dimensions
 - **YouTube**: Embeds both regular videos and vertical shorts, with optional text description below the video

-## Installation
-1. Copy the `xExtension-VideoEmbed` folder to your FreshRSS `extensions` directory
-2. In FreshRSS, go to Configuration → Extensions (you may have to reload)
-3. Enable the "VideoEmbed" extension
-4. Configure which platforms you want to embed and any other options

 ## Configuration

 ### Platform Selection